mozey/ts/README.md

 The ability to easily inspect and understand the [DOM](https://www.w3schools.com/whatis/whatis_htmldom.asp), and instant visual feedback, is an important part of what makes programming the browser fun.
 Many modern frameworks make it very hard for the user to understand the rendered page source by wrapping it in layers of metadata tags.
 Or, using techniques like [Virtual DOM (is pure overhead)](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

+The [TypeScript](https://www.typescriptlang.org/) compiler is used for static code analysis, see [scripts/build.sh](https://github.com/mozey/ts/blob/main/scripts/build.sh)

+Bundling is done with [esbuild](https://esbuild.github.io/): *"current build tools for the web are 10-100x slower than they could be.
+The main goal of the esbuild bundler project is to bring about a new era of build tool performance, and create an easy-to-use modern bundler along the way"*

 ## Demo